skuroda/PersistentRegexHighlight/README.md

 ### Regex Settings
 `pattern`:

-A required string parameter used to specify the pattern to match.
+A string representing a pattern to match.
+Note that the regex setting must contain **either** `pattern` or `pattern_scope`.
+If both are specified, `pattern` will be used.

+`pattern_scope`:

+A string specifying a scope to highlight.
+These are scopes that exist in a `.tmLanguage` files.
+If multiple entries in the `regex` setting contain overlapping scopes, the first will be used.
+For example, if two entries are specified with different colors, one being `constant.language` and the other being `constant.language.python`, which ever appears first will be used to highlight.
+Note that the regex setting must contain **either** `pattern` or `pattern_scope`.
+If both are specified, `pattern` will be used.

 `ignore_case`:

 An optional boolean value specifiying if the pattern should ignore case.
+This only applies if `pattern` is specified.
 By default, this is set to false.

 `color_scope`: